Robust quantum compilation and circuit optimisation via energy minimisation: Overview of compilation

 Now suppose that we wish to find an alternative circuit $\mathcal{B}$ which has the same, or nearly the same, action on the input state.
 This new circuit acts upon the same $n$-qubit register but generally may contain a different number $m^\prime$ of gate operations $G_i^B$.
 These new gates may be a very different set from those in $\mathcal{A}$, even (if we wish) a set that is too restrictive to express the former set exactly.

-The approach described here involves first compiling to a circuit $\mathcal{B}^{-1}$.
-A comparable technique has been used recently for the related problem of learning an unknown state~\cite{Lee2018}, where one seeks a mapping to a known target in order that the reverse process can define the original state.
-Here, we define $\mathcal{B}^{-1}$ as the gate-by-gate inverse of $\mathcal{B}$.
+The approach described here involves first compiling to a circuit $\mathcal{B}^{-1}$, which we define as the gate-by-gate inverse of $\mathcal{B}$.
+A comparable technique has been used for the related problem of learning an unknown state~\cite{Lee2018}, where one seeks a mapping to a known target in order that the reverse process can define the original state.
 We write the individual gates as $g^B_i=(G^B_i)^{-1}$ so that our circuits are,

 Importantly, the gates $G^B_i$ are parameterised: each gate takes a single parameter $\phi_i$, such that $G^B_i(\phi_i=0)$ is the identity.
 Thus each $G^B_i$ is really a continuous family of unitaries.
 An example would be $\exp(i\phi\, \sigma_x^a\sigma_x^b)$ acting on qubits $a$ and $b$.
 It follows that each inverse gate $g^B_i$ is also a function of $\phi_i$.
 We are implicitly assuming that the gates are sufficiently simple (e.g. low enough qubit counts) that the mapping between $G^B_i$ and $g^B_i$ is tractable.
 Moreover, for the case that the recompilation process is using a quantum computer (as opposed to an all-classical implementation) we are implicitly assuming that $G^B_i(\phi_i)$ and $g^B_i(\phi_i)$ are physically implementable for all values of $\phi_i$.
 (One could tolerate certain restrictions, but we do not explore that here).